|Number of Traditional Undergraduates||1,071|

 Alpha: Students meet weekly to discuss questions about life, about who Jesus is and why He died for us.
-This meeting is centered around a shared meal.
+This meeting always starts with dinner.

 Young Life: Students are reaching out to area middle school and high school students to share the message of Christ and encourage them to attend the church of their upbringing.